microsoft/WhatTheHack/XXX-ConversationalAI/Student/Challenge5-FrontEnd.md

 [< Previous Challenge](./Challenge4-Deployment.md) - **[Home](../readme.md)** - [Next Challenge>](./Challenge6-ACS.md)

 ## Introduction
 Now that we've finished deployed our Bot into Azure.
 You can then enriching your Bot user interface through a sample web application.
-Also, in this challenge, let's explore how you can enable the speech capabilities of the Bot.
+Also, in this challenge, let's explore how you can enable the Bot's speech capabilities.

 ## Description
 1. Embed the Bot into a Web Page.
     * By going to Azure Portal, go to the Bot Channel Registration resource
     * Navigate to the Web Chat Channel - click Edit, you will find the Secret key as well as the Embed Iframe code
-	* Create a HTML file in your machine, place the HTML boy section the the iframe code and add the secret key to the iframe code.
+    * Create an HTML page locally; add Secret Key to the iframe code; Place the provided iframe code to the HTML body section.
     * Now you can run the web page locally

-2. Voice enable your bot through Direct Line Speech channel
+2. Make your Bot into a Voice-Enabled Bot through the Direct Line Speech channel

-3. Explore different capabilities you can do with Direct Line Speech
+3. Explore different capabilities you can do with the Direct Line Speech channel

-4. Demostrate to the coach your voice enabled Bot through Microsoft Speech SDK.
+4. Demonstrate to the coach that your voice-enabled Bot through Microsoft Speech SDK.

-5. (optional) Can you make a simple page with speech-to-text and text-to-speech feature from Direct Line Speech channel?
+5. (optional) Can you make a simple page with a speech-to-text and text-to-speech feature from the Direct Line Speech channel?

 ## Success Criteria
-1. Created a Web Page with your Bot embeded on it.
+1. Created a Web Page with your Bot embedded on it.
-2. Demostrated the speech capability of your bot through Microsoft Speech SDK.
+2. Demonstrated the speech capability of your Bot through Microsoft Speech SDK.

 ## Resources